joelverhagen/slate/source/includes/_introduction.md

 some quirks when it comes to casing.

 The **package version** is SemVer 1.0.0 version string (although SemVer 2.0.0 support is coming).
 As a package changes over time, the package version is changes to reflect this but the package ID stays the same.
+Equivalency of two version strings in general is defined by the SemVer specification.
+However, NuGet package versions can have a fourth integer in the version number (to align with `System.Version`) and comparison is done in a **case-insensitive** manner.

 The **identity of a package** is the pair of package ID and package version.
 This pair is meant to unambiguously allow a package to be retrieved from a package source.